Harnessing creative play to turn the turmoil of procrastination into moments of delight.

 I tried a new interaction using a long press gesture, eliminating the need for a cta "+" button and enabling users to create bubbles anywhere on the screen.
 This approach additionally allows users more flexibility to adjust bubble sizes beyond just prioritization.

-▦ Long-press gesture to create bubble
+Final Experience 01: Long-press gesture to create a bubble.

 Additionally, the modal inputs have been simplified to three options: manual size adjustment, extensive color picker, and quick tag application.
 Positioned just above the slide-up keyboard, these features are easily accessible, allowing for quick interactions while leaving room for bubble visualization.